colinxfleming/state_geo_tools/README.md

 # StateGeoTools

-These are tools to save me from having to copy and paste the same state constants across tools.
+These are tools to save me from having to copy and paste the same state constants across tools when I need to iterate thru a list of states (which is basically all the time).

 Quick and dirty for now.
+Probably don't use this yet.

 TODOS: